For Mediators:

 6 Continuing Accreditation Requirements

-1) Mediators who seek to be reaccredited must satisfy their RMAB that they continue to meet the approval requirements set out in Section 3 of the Approval Standards.
-In addition mediators seeking re accreditation must, within each two-year cycle, provide evidence to the RMAB that they have:
+1) Mediators who seek to be reaccredited must satisfy their RAP that they continue to meet the approval requirements set out in Section 3 of the Approval Standards.
+In addition, mediators seeking re accreditation must, within each two-year cycle, provide evidence to the RAP that they have:

 a) sufficient practice experience by showing that they have either: